Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-1-MyOrg/README.md

   - replace the `ClientID` value with the *Application ID* from the application you registered in Application Registration portal on *Step 1*.
   - replace the `TenantId` value with the *Tenant ID* where you registered your Application on *Step 1*.
-  - replace the `Domain` value with the *Azure AD domain name*,  e.g. contoso.onmicrosoft.com where you registered your Application on *Step 1*.
+  - replace the `Domain` value with the *Microsoft Entra domain name*,  e.g. contoso.onmicrosoft.com where you registered your Application on *Step 1*.

 #### Option 2: Create the sample from the command line